-Linux Applmage
+Applmage

 AppImage provides a way for developers to provide "native" binaries for Linux users.
 It allow packaging applications for any common Linux based operating system, including Ubuntu, Debian, Fedora, and more.
 AppImages contain all the dependencies that cannot be assumed to be part of each target system, and will run on most Linux distributions without further modifications.
+Briefcase uses linuxdeploy to build the AppImage in the correct format.